Education Partnerships

 2025-26 Scholarship Recipients

-Fry Family Foundation Leadership Award (Undergraduate) - to be announced
+Fry Family Foundation Leadership Award (Undergraduate)

 Fry Family Foundation Leadership Acknowledgement of Excellence

-Fry Family Foundation Leadership Award (Undergraduate) - to be announced
+Fry Family Foundation Leadership Award (Undergraduate)

 Fry Family Foundation Leadership Acknowledgement of Excellence

-- Caleb Connors- Nautical Science (Mount Pearl)
+- Caleb Connors - Nautical Science (Mount Pearl)

 Winter 2026 Scholarship & Awards Presentation